 The critical difference between coasteering and tombstoning is the informal nature of the latter.
 The obligations on land managers and duty holders are different from the organised and often paid for activity of coasteering.
 In determining the response Forum, members took into account these differences.
-It is also guided by the principles for managing water related risks.
+Their response was also guided by the principles for managing water related risks.

 Coasteering is a popular emerging activity that involves traversing along the intertidal zone, using a combination of scrambling, walking, and swimming to complete the journey.
-It often involves a series of jumps into deeper water.
-The inital project period focused upon the commercially occurring activity, with the aims of ;bringing together the providers, industry associations, safety and rescue organisations and regulators, providing a mechanism to resolve potential safety issues or concerns; establishing an agreed set of operational standards.
+It often involves a series of jumps into deep water.
+The initial project period focused upon the commercially occurring activity, with the aims of: bringing together the providers, industry associations, safety and rescue organisations and regulators, providing a mechanism to resolve potential safety issues or concerns and establishing an agreed set of operational standards.

 The National Coasteering Charter (NCC) was formed in 2011.
-It is a voluntary association of Coasteering providers whom oversee the creation of collective advice for its members.
-Principle among these are:
+It is a voluntary association of coasteering providers who oversee the creation of collective advice for its members.
+Principal among these are: